Oladapo-jpg/public-health-projects/README.md

 Investigated whether hospital length of stay differed between survivors and non-survivors using descriptive statistics, visualization, and Welch's t-test.

+### Project 5: Renal Disease and Mortality in Heart Failure Patients

+Investigated the association between renal disease and mortality using contingency tables, Chi-square testing, and mortality rate visualization.

 ## Dataset